vercel/next.js/docs/api-reference/next/server.md

 # next/server

-The `next/server` module provides several exports for server-only helpers, such as Middleware.
+The `next/server` module provides several exports for server-only helpers, such as [Middleware](/docs/middleware).

 ## NextMiddleware

 Middleware is created by using a `middleware` function that lives inside a `_middleware` file.
-The Middleware API is based upon the native [`FetchEvent`](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent), [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response), and [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) objects.
+The Middleware API is based upon the native [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request), [`FetchEvent`](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent), and [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) objects.

 These native Web API objects are extended to give you more control over how you manipulate and configure a response, based on the incoming requests.